American National Standards Institute Nanotechnology Panel

 The American National Standards Institute–Nanotechnology Standards Panel (ANSI-NSP) enables stakeholders in nanotechnology to work together to coordinate the development of voluntary standards.
 Such standards include terminology and materials properties and measurement procedures to facilitate commercialization of applications and uses of nanotechnology.

+History

 ANSI established the panel in August 2004, and membership is open to all parties interested in nanotechnology standards.

+By 2018, the group was recognized as one of "promoters of Nanotechnology."
+The organization appears in the usual directories of internationally recognized nanotechnology organizations.

+ANSI leaders participates in academic conferences, including at Pharmaceutics 2022 in Dubai, and in 2024 at Purdue University.

 Objectives

 Objectives of the ANSI-NSP include: